Faculty

 Geri Sanders is a historian and archivist whose work focuses on Kansas City history and the Kansas City style of jazz.

-Steve Sitton is the current (and only the second) administrator of the Thomas Hart Benton Home & Studio State Historic Site in Kansas City, MO.
+Steve Sitton is the current (and only the second) administrator of the Thomas Hart Benton Home & Studio State Historic Site.
 Mr. Sitton has been at the Benton Home since July of 2001, and has worked for Missouri State Parks since October of 1994.
+Mr. Sitton is a graduate of Ruskin High School in south Kansas City, class of 1985.
+He earned his B.A. in History from Drury College in Springfield, MO in 1990.

 Bonnie Thomas is the manager of the Educator Programs & Resources program at the Nelson-Atkins Museum of Art.